 An immersive installation, William J. O'Brien: Reliquary showcases the artist's wide range of material experimentation and reflects his continued interest in challenging the traditional boundaries separating fine art from functional craft.
 The centerpiece of the exhibition is a tent made from muslin and covered with O'Brien's expressive ink drawings.
 As suggested by the exhibition's title, this structure is the artist's contemporary version of a reliquary, a container for holy relics.
 The work includes two life-size ceramic totems that guard the tent's main entrance.
 Inside, a pedestal displays heavily textured bronze vessels and glazed ceramic sculptures.
 As a whole, Reliquary translates notions of the spiritual and the secular into a contemporary art context by questioning the preciousness-or sacredness-of the art object.

-Generous funding, to date, for William J. O'Brien: Reliquary has been provided by the Steinhauer Charitable Trust; Ellen Rosner and Paul J. Reckwerdt; Husch Blackwell LLP; Gina and Michael Carter; John Rallis and Mary Lynn Bergman-Rallis; Mark and Judy Bednar; a grant from the Wisconsin Arts Board with funds from the State of Wisconsin and the National Endowment for the Arts; and MMoCA Volunteers.
+Generous funding for William J. O'Brien: Reliquary has been provided by the Steinhauer Charitable Trust; Ellen Rosner and Paul J. Reckwerdt; Husch Blackwell LLP; Gina and Michael Carter; John Rallis and Mary Lynn Bergman-Rallis; Mark and Judy Bednar; a grant from the Wisconsin Arts Board with funds from the State of Wisconsin and the National Endowment for the Arts; and MMoCA Volunteers.